 Simms earned his degree from Morehead State University in Morehead, Ky.
 He and his wife, Diana, live in Franklin Lakes, N.J.
 They have three children, Christopher, Matthew and Deirdre.
-Simms also has two grandchildren, Charlotte and Phillip, from their son Christopher and his wife, Danielle, and two grandchildren, Patrick and Elizabeth, from his daughter, Deirdre, and her husband, Brian.
+Simms also has two grandchildren, Charlotte and Phillip, from their son Christopher and his wife, Danielle, and three grandchildren, Patrick, Elizabeth and Brian, from his daughter, Deirdre, and her husband, Brian.

 * * * * *